Wednesday, August 31, 2016

 Finders Keepers?

 However, that's not easy thanks to a barrage of critters constantly invading the screen, think Black Lamp.
-They are often relentless and will try to stop you from solving the puzzles.
+They are often relentless and try to stop you from solving the puzzles.
 So look for anything that might help along the way?
 Heck, items and even animals, to collate as "pets" that will be used as currency to purchase an assortment of power-ups - including firepower, extra lives, the ability to fly and much more.

-Yes, this game is huge and brilliant in almost all respects so let's view a clearer screenshot this time...
+This game is huge and brilliant in almost all respects so let's view a clearer screenshot this time...

 Beautifully drawn graphics with tons of extra colours thrown in.
 Look at that sky!